-There have been no material changes to the contractual obligations and commercial commitments disclosed in Item 7 of our Form 10-K for the fiscal year ended December 31, 2009.
+There have been no material changes to the contractual obligations and commercial commitments disclosed in Item 7 of our Form 10-K for the fiscal year ended December 31, 2009 other than as discussed below.

 We are unable to reasonably estimate the ultimate amount or timing of settlement of our reserves for income taxes under Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 740, Income Taxes.
-The liability for unrecognized tax benefits at March 31, 2010 is \$10.9 million.
+The liability for unrecognized tax benefits at September 30, 2010 is \$11.2 million.